imAneeesh/FoodX/README.md

-A Angular Project with Node js
+FoodX is a web based Project using Angular Project with Node js